flancian/agora-server/README.md

 parcel watch app/js-src/index.ts --dist-dir app/static/js
 ```

-If you don't have parcel, see https://parceljs.org/getting_started.html.
+If you don't have parcel, see https://v2.parceljs.org/getting-started/webapp/.
+You need parcel 2 for the above command to work. `sudo yarn global add parcel@next` should get you that if you're using yarn (it might end up in /usr/local/bin/parcel).

 Please see [CONTRIBUTING](CONTRIBUTING.md) for instructions on how to
 contribute; it may require a one-time signing of a Google CLA.